silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/05_Archive.md

 ![Archiving a gridfield item](../_images/gridfield-archive.png)

-## Retrieving content
+## Restoring content to your website

-**Option 1: Undo archiving**
-Upon archiving an item, a success message will appear at the top of the view, with **Undo** link.
-Clicking the **Undo** link would instantly restore the item into its original location

-**Restore from Archive**

 1. Navigate to **Archive** section.
 2. Select a content type.
 3. Click the **More options** button.
-4. Select the Restore to draft option.
+4. Select the **Restore to draft** button.
 Alternatively, the **Restore to draft** button is also available after clicking into an item.

 ![Restoring an archived page](../_images/archive-restore.png)